amirpersad/Powerlifting-Tracker-Application/README.md

 # Powerlifting-Tracker-Application

-**Idea**:Cloud API Tracking, designed for powerlifters (SBD-focused) to track progression and gain insights on their main lifts as well as their accessories.
+Cloud API Tracking, designed for powerlifters (SBD-focused) to track progression and gain insights on their main lifts as well as their accessories.

 # Backend Stack
 Python